-They prefer medium-sized antelope like impalas.
+They however prefer medium-sized antelope-like impalas.

 It is well known they eat more predators than do other carnivores, particularly jackals.

-When it sights a potential target it stalks forward with head low and legs bent making clever use of cover.
+When it sights a potential target, it stalks forward with head low, and legs bent making clever use of cover.

-This African animal will stalk a target over distances of a few hundred meters, or wait in ambush if the target moves towards it.
+This African animal will stalk a target over distances of a few hundred meters or wait in ambush if the target moves towards it.

-Small prey such as mice, rats and small birds are simply swatted to death with a single swipe of a paw.
+Small prey such as mice, rats, and small birds are simply swatted to death with a single swipe of a paw.

 Guts of large prey are pulled out and discarded before it begins consuming its meals.

 Where there are many scavengers around the prey is carried up into a tree and wedged among the branches.

 Their strength is demonstrated by their ability to carry carcasses weighing more than 50 kg up vertical tree trunks.

 They readily eat rotten meat and will feed on a stored carcass for up to four days.